Ask our AI-chatbot

 SkatteFUNN is support for research and development and not support for operation and production.
 Section 16-40-2 (3) of the SkatteFUNN Regulations provides examples of activities that, for this reason, cannot receive support through SkatteFUNN.

-No deductions are given for costs related to research stones that are sold (commissioned research).
+No deductions are given for costs related to research stones that are sold.

 Costs in connection with the application for approval of the project and auditor confirmation in an attachment to the tax return cannot be included in the basis for the deduction.

-Everyone who claims a tax deduction under the SkatteFUNN scheme must have an auditor's certification of the project accounts on which the figures in the tax return are based.
-This means that the auditor must certify the costs and confirm the information on public aid.
-This debt regardless of whether the taxpayer is subject to the audit obligation or not.
-Figures that are to be included in the annual or final report to the Research Council before 1 March do not need auditor approval.
+Everyone who claims a tax deduction in the SkatteFUNN scheme must have an auditor's certification of the project accounts on which the figures in the tax return are based.
+This means that the auditor must certify the costs and attest to the information on public aid.
+This applies regardless of whether the taxpayer is subject to the audit obligation or not.

 No global messages displayed at time of print.